clintpgeorge/ediscovery/src/preprocess/README.md

 Source dependencies
 --------------------
-- The Gensim package is used for creating the LDA corpus and dictionary for topic modeling.
-Please see http://radimrehurek.com/gensim/ for more details
+The [Gensim package](http://radimrehurek.com/gensim/) is used for creating the LDA corpus and dictionary for topic modeling.

 Database configurations
 ------------------------

 This section describes how to setup a Postgres server in a Unix environment.
-For a detailed review see http://www.cyberciti.biz/faq/howto-add-postgresql-user-account/
+For a detailed review [see](http://www.cyberciti.biz/faq/howto-add-postgresql-user-account/)

 Steps: